ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

 # Watson NLP Runtime in a Container
-We are going to demonstrate how to build a Watson NLP Runtime container with some models.
+We are going to demonstrate how to build a Watson NLP Runtime container with some preloaded model.
 This container can be  deployed anywhere ( docker, k8, openshift)

 There are two parts of this demonostration.
 The nlp runtime with preloaded model running in a container and then a simple python client is going to acess the gRPC endpoint exposed by the nlp runtime container.